divitcr7/MoviFlix-Watch-Anything/README.md

-# NextFlix - A Next.js Movie Streaming App
+# MovieFlix - A Next.js Movie Streaming App

 This is a movie streaming application built with Next.js, React, and TypeScript that serves as a clone of popular streaming services like Netflix and Crunchyroll.